BTR-90, a limited-production armored personnel carrier, was abandoned by Russian forces after fighting near the city of Avdeevka.

 In mid-November, the 47th Ukrainian Brigade posted a video of a destroyed BMP-1U Shkva infantry fighting vehicle near Avdeevka, suggesting that Russia had brought the entire line of vehicles, once on display at the museum, to Ukraine.

-Avdeevka has been one of the most heavily contested areas in Ukraine in recent years.
-Russia sent three brigades to attack Avdeevka in October and has now formed a pincer movement around the city, leaving the Ukrainian army only able to maintain supplies from the west.
+Avdeevka has been one of the most heavily contested areas in Ukraine recently.
+Russia sent three brigades to attack Avdeevka in October and now has a pincer movement around the city, leaving the Ukrainian army only able to maintain supplies from the west.

 This situation has made Avdeevka likened to "a second Bakhmut", the city that Kiev lost to Moscow in May, after a conflict that lasted more than 10 months and left thousands of soldiers on both sides dead.